garjust/chessv2/README.md

 - Enable corepack `corepack enable` to automatically install the preffered bundling tool `yarn`
 - `yarn start`

+### Testing

+- Run `yarn test` from CLI to run test suite
+- If using VSCode install the Vitest extension and enable watch mode!

 ## Installing cutechess-cli (OSX)

 ### Compile from source